Birth Control Pill

 How Does It Work?

-Most birth control pills are "combination pills" containing a mix of the hormones estrogen and progesterone to prevent ovulation (the release of an egg during the monthly cycle).
-A woman cannot get pregnant if she doesn't ovulate because there is no egg to be fertilized.
+Most birth control pills are "combination pills" containing a mix of the hormones estrogen and progesterone to prevent ovulation (the release of an egg during the monthly menstrual cycle).
+Pregnancy can't happen if a female doesn't ovulate because there is no egg to be fertilized.

 The Pill also works by thickening the mucus around the cervix, which makes it difficult for sperm to enter the uterus and reach any eggs that may have been released.
 The hormones in the Pill can also sometimes affect the lining of the uterus, making it difficult for an egg to attach to the wall of the uterus.